ansys/pyedb/doc/source/configuration/configuration_api_guide.rst

 The :mod:`pyedb.configuration` package provides a Python interface for building the same configuration payload described in :doc:`file_architecture`.
-Instead of manually authoring JSON, you populate an ``EdbConfigBuilder`` and then pass it directly to ``Configuration.run`` with no serialization step required.
+Instead of manually authoring JSON, you populate a :class:`~pyedb.configuration.cfg_data.CfgData` object and then pass it directly to ``Configuration.run`` with no serialization step required.